 In these 20 years of cooking, Ljubomir has won some awards, such as the “Mais Chefe” award at the “Óscares do Alentejo”, by Mais Alentejo magazine, due to his temporary work as a consulting chef at Sublime Comporta hotel in the Summer of 2017, but there was one that especially moved him: the David Lopes Ramos Gastronomy Award, awarded in 2016 by Revista de Vinhos.
 To remain forever associated with the name of a great figure in national gastronomy, a journalist and critic, already deceased, who Ljubo admired and who helped him grow as a cook, is, more than a privilege, a responsibility.

-Still in 2016, he took on a role that would change his way of thinking, acting, cooking… He became a gastronomic consultant for the first hotel of the prestigious Six Senses group in Europe (the Six Senses Douro Valley).
-If his connection to land, produce and producers has always been intense – first planted on the banks of the river Sava, on the border between Serbia and Bosnia, at Uncle Misho’s house, where he learned how to fish and hunt, but especially to survive and respect the nature that nourishes us – now this connection was imprinted in his kitchen, in his food.
-Every day.
-It is on the banks of another river, the Douro, that he has been exploring a way of cooking with direct connection to health, well-being, sustainability.
+Still in 2016, and until July 2019, he took on a role that would change his way of thinking, acting, cooking… He became a gastronomic consultant for the first hotel of the prestigious Six Senses group in Europe (the Six Senses Douro Valley).
+If his connection to land, produce and producers has always been intense – first planted on the banks of the river Sava, on the border between Serbia and Bosnia, at Uncle Misho’s house, where he learned how to fish and hunt, but especially to survive and respect the nature that nourishes us – that connection was imprinted in his kitchen, in his food forever.
+On the banks of another river, the Douro, he began exploring a way of cooking with direct connection to health, well-being, sustainability.
 Without ever compromising taste and pleasure – two of the motivations that make him live.

 The audiences success of the first season of the Portuguese version of the show Kitchen Nightmares (Pesadelo na Cozinha), broadcast from March 2017 on TVI, put Ljubo in the mouths of the world, and for this work of “tuning” (or trying to…) 13 restaurants scattered throughout the country, registering historical records every week, he ended up being considered “Personality of the Year in Gastronomy 2017”, by Revista de Vinhos.